Bitcoin

 Private Keys and Public Keys

-• Private Key: Private keys is the password to your crypto bank account, and it’s required to sign off outbound transactions from your wallet.
+• Private Key: Private keys are the password to your crypto bank account, and they’re required to sign off on outbound transactions from your wallet.
 Never share your private key with anyone, and the security of your wallet rides on how safely you store your private key.

 • Public Key: Bitcoin public keys are like your crypto bank account number – an address others can use to send you Bitcoin.
 You can safely send your public key to anyone, knowing they can’t change or open your wallet, but rather use it to send you Bitcoin.